AloniRegev/AloniRegev/README.md

 ## Hi there, I'm Regev 👋

-Bs.C student in Computer Science at the University of Haifa, former student at the Open University of Israel.
+B.Sc. student in Computer Science at the University of Haifa, former student at the Open University of Israel.

 <!--
 **AloniRegev/AloniRegev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.